grame-cncm/faust/embedded/faustremote/README.txt

 The server launches a server, waiting for DSPs to compile.

-Depend to :
+Dependencies :
-	- libLLVM		through macport
+	- LLVM			through macport
-	- libfaust		make + sudo make install at the root of faust project
+	- faust			make + sudo make install at the root of faust project
-	- libHTTPDFaust		make httpd + sudo make install at the root of faust project
+	- HTTPDFaust		make httpd + sudo make install at the root of faust project
-	- libmicrohttpd		through macport
+	- microhttpd		through macport
-	- libboost		through macport
+	- boost			through macport
-	- libjacknet		download jack on : http://www.jackosx.com/
+	- jacknet		download jack on : http://www.jackosx.com/

 ----------------REMOTE CLIENT---------------